How to Buy Quality Clothes Without Spending a Fortune

 See Before You Buy

-If you do opt for the less expensive option, you might want to see the item before you buy it.
-If the item is too cheap and flimsy, it won’t last long.
-Check the seams and the hems to see if the stitching is acceptable, and check that the zip works.
-Buying a reasonably priced item of clothing is one thing, but there is such a thing as too cheap.”
+If you do opt for the less expensive option, you might want to check out the item before you buy it.
+If it’s too cheap and flimsy, chances are it won’t last long.
+Check the seams and the hems of a dress or jacket to see if the stitching is acceptable, and if there’s a zipper, ensure that it works.
+Buying a reasonably priced item of clothing is one thing, but there is such a thing as too cheap.

 Buy Less, Buy Better

-Note: Also remember to note care labels when purchasing clothes.
-Those that say “Dry clean only” mean they will cost you more over their life in cleaning than those that can go in the washer or be hand-laundered at home.
+Also, remember to read the care labels when purchasing clothes.
+Those that say “Dry clean only” means you will pay more in cleaning costs than those you can handwash or put in the washer.

 The Takeaway

-Dressing well does not have to be a wallet-busting affair if you know where to buy quality clothes and which strategies to follow.
-In some cases, it is better to pay more for an item that will be durable and serve its purpose rather than to buy something cheap and experience frustration when it doesn’t wear well.
-However, even then, you can find discounts by using coupons, searching for clearance sales, buying second hand, or buying off season.
+Dressing well does not necessarily mean spending all your money if you know where to buy quality clothes and which strategies to follow.
+In some cases, it’s better to pay more for an item that lasts than to buy something cheap and become frustrated when it comes apart quickly.
+But you can also find discounts on some great items and save money by using coupons, searching for clearance sales, buying second-hand, or buying off-season.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.